peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 other participants using a trust evaluation mechanism, with RESTful services and cryptographic materials.

-Considering that a requestor is an entity requesting the issuance of an X.509 Certificate to a server and the issuer is the ACME server that validates the entitlements of the requestor before issuing the X.509 Certificate, this specification defines how ACME and OpenID Federation 1.0 can be integrated to allow efficient issuance of X.509 Certificates to a requestor via the introduction of a new ACME challenge type.
+The new ACME challenge type defined in this document facilitates automated issuance of X.509 Certificates to requestors that can prove to a certificate issuer that they are trusted OpenID Federation 1.0 entities.
 The new challenge type extends the ACME protocol in the following ways:

 - It associates a cryptographic key with an OpenID Entity, rather than a domain, since the authentication and authorization of the requestor is asserted with